Selective Sign-Determining Multiple Confidence Intervals with FCR Control: Introduction

-The sign of $\theta$ can be classified in the obvious way whenever a confidence interval is constructed, i.e., as positive or non-positive according as $\calC(Y; \alpha)$ includes only positive or only non-positive values. \citet{benjamini2005false} pointed out \eqref{eq:fcr-single} to demonstrate that selection is handled gracefully as long as multiplicity is not involved.
-The main thrust of the current work is to extend the case of $m=1$ to the case of general $m$.
-The ideas is this: we would like to still allow the shape of the confidence interval at each $Y_i$ determine whether it is constructed or not but, unlike in the single parameter case, selection need be taken into account.
-Indeed, the na\"{\i}ve procedure which, for some marginal confidence interval $\calC(y; \alpha)$ constructs $\calC(Y_i; q)$ whenever $\calC(Y_i; q)$ includes only positive or only non-positive values, does not ensure $\fcr\leq q$.
-Meanwhile, for any marginal confidence interval procedure, our method employs the FCR-adjustment of \citet{benjamini2005false} to produce the largest set of {\it sign-determining} FCR-adjusted marginal confidence intervals.
-Since the choice of the {\it marginal} confidence interval procedure entirely determines our procedure, it controls both the power of the procedure as a sign-determining rule and the length (and shape) of constructed intervals.
+Since the choice of the {\it marginal} confidence interval procedure determines our Selective-SDCI procedure entirely, it controls both the power of the procedure as a sign-determining rule and the length (and shape) of constructed intervals.
 In line with recent work of \citet{fithian2014optimal} and \citet{tian2015selective}, we will see that in our procedure there is a trade-off between these objectives: higher power generally bears a cost of lower ``accuracy" of the constructed intervals (as measured by their length and shape).
-This leads us to derive a new {\it marginal} confidence interval which enables our procedure to control the trade-off.
+This leads us to derive a {\it new} {marginal} confidence interval which enables our procedure to control the trade-off.
 The corresponding procedure determines the sign of parameters according to a level-$(\psi\cdot 2q)$ directional-BH procedure for $1/2\leq \psi\leq 1$, and constructs sign-determining intervals which, loosely speaking, are longer for larger $\psi$.

-After studying the original sign problem, we offer two extensions of our procedure: the first is motivated by an example in genetics and generalizes our procedure to the case of a two-dimensional parameter, where the primary objective is to classify the sign of the first component.
-The second extension goes beyond the sign problem: we consider detecting parameters $\theta_i>\delta$ or $\theta_i<-\delta$ where $\delta$ is some pre-specified quantity.
-To address this problem we offer a procedure which constructs selective confidence intervals such that each interval contains either only values larger than $\delta$ or only values smaller than $-\delta$, while controlling the FCR.
+Along with the original sign problem, we offer two extensions of our procedure: the first is motivated by an example from genetics, and generalizes our procedure to the case of a two-dimensional parameter, where the primary objective is to classify the sign of the first component.
+The second extension goes beyond the sign problem: we consider detecting parameters $\theta_i>\delta$ or $\theta_i<-\delta$ where $\delta$ is some pre-specified quantity; to address this problem we offer a procedure which constructs selective confidence intervals such that each interval contains either only values larger than $\delta$ or only values smaller than $-\delta$.